Save vs. Doom/Curse/Harm/Bane

 I also use the luck roll during session prep to come up with background details, and occasionally base other random-roll tables on the same basic format.
 For example, I had my players roll on this "Do I escape the trap?" table when they wandered into a dungeon room with a falling cage trap.

-1. No, and... they're hit by the cage for 2d10 bludgeoning damage, and stuck inside it.
+1 No, and you're hit by the cage for 2d10 bludgeoning damage, and stuck inside it.

-3. No, but... they're near the cage wall as it falls, and notice in time to try to escape.
-They can make a Dexterity save to jump away, but at a risk: Save result 10-, they're pinned underneath the cage for 4d10 bludgeoning damage, restrained, and prone.
-Result 10–14, they're hit for 2d10 bludgeoning damage, but escape.
-15+, they escape completely.
+3 No, but you're near the cage wall as it falls, and notice in time to try to escape.
+You can make a Dexterity save to jump away, but at a risk: Save result 10-, you're pinned underneath the cage for 4d10 bludgeoning damage, restrained, and prone.
+Result 10–14, you're hit for 2d10 bludgeoning damage, but escape.
+15+, you escape completely.

-4. Yes, but... they're clipped by the cage's edge or falling debris, and take 1d10 bludgeoning damage.
+4 Yes, but you're clipped by the cage's edge or falling debris, and take 1d10 bludgeoning damage.

-5. Yes.
-They're outside the cage when it falls.
+5 Yes.
+You're outside the cage when it falls.

 I should point out that this idea was very much influenced by FU: the Freeform Universal RPG.
 That game arranges its results slightly differently on the die, but it's pretty much the source of that Yes/No/And/But language for me, far as I remember.
 I've never actually used FU itself, though!
 Which is a shame, because it looks brilliantly simple.